Focus and Scope

 Global Labour Journal, is an open access, fully peer reviewed online journal launched in January 2010.
 It serves as a forum to capture the plentiful and diverse scholarly work emerging on labour activities worldwide and highlight the ways that labour activities are increasingly shaped by global forces.

 The Global Labour Journal is the official journal of the Research Committee on Labour Movements (RC44).
-It is co-hosted by the Global Labour University and supported by the International Center for Development and Decent Work (ICDD) in Kassel, Germany, and the Penn State Center for Global Workers’ Rights in the United States.
+It is co-hosted by the Global Labour University, the International Center for Development and Decent Work (ICDD) in Kassel, Germany, the Penn State Center for Global Workers’ Rights in the United States, and the Society, Work and Development Institute in South Africa.